 Design and Analysis

 Aerojet Rocketdyne’s design engineers develop systems and components for liquid and solid propulsion, composite structures, warheads, and test equipment.
-The group is responsible for determining the best solution while balancing analytical results, manufacturing capabilities, and system integration requirements.
+The group is responsible for determining the best solution while balancing analytical results, manufacturing capabilities, affordability, and system integration requirements.
 The Design Department is the primary interface between manufacturing and engineering, and is responsible for the creation of products as well as transferring designs to production.
 Computer Aided Design tools (Unigraphics and Pro/Engineer) are utilized to create producible designs that exceed our customers’ expectations.

 Aerojet Rocketdyne’s thermal and structural analysts use state-of-the-art analysis tools to tackle the wide variety of thermal and structural design challenges encountered in propulsion systems.
 System experience includes liquid rocket engines, in-space bipropellant reaction control thrusters, solid rocket boosters, controllable divert and altitude control thrusters, tanks, fluid management systems and electronic circuit boards.
 Diverse thermal system technical challenges are also analyzed, studied, and solved in a collaborative fashion with other technical disciplines.